TOAST-DOCS/Gamebase/en/aos-authentication.md

                 // Use BanInfo.from(exception) to find any ban information and notify the user with reasons for not being able to play game.
                 BanInfo banInfo = BanInfo.from(exception);
             } else {
-                // For other error cases, try to authenticate with a specified IDP.
+                // For other error cases, try to authenticate with a specified IdP.
                 Gamebase.login(activity, provider, logincallback);
             }
         }